1

 About Book

-In the breathless contemporary life, people are planning an escape from the "only normal" life, from their original families, social relationships, and crappy jobs.
-Where will this lead us?
+An escape from "the only normal" life, from their original families, social relationships, and bullshit jobs.
+Where are we going?

 ·